Tips to Ensure a Long-Lasting Instrument

 Why Bars Flatten in Pitch and Crack:

 Use of Wrong Mallets - Metal, plastic, or wood mallets used on wooden marimba or xylophone bars are too hard for the bar's material.
 They can exert pin-point stresses that are too aggressive for the bar's structure.
 Hard mallets are reserved for metal bar percussion.
-Hard rubber mallets may be used on wooden xylophone surfaces providing the playing touch is reserved.
-Soft to Medium-level yarn-wound mallets are best for marimbas.
+Hard rubber mallets may be used on wooden xylophone surfaces providing the striking force is very reserved.
+Soft to Medium-level yarn-wound mallets are best for marimbas. with wooden bars.
+Hard rubber (and perhaps some plastics) should be avoided on wooden xylophones.
+Never use metal on wooden bar instruments.

 Excessive Playing Force - Players should never give into the temptation of beating the instrument simply to sound louder.
-If the instrument is too soft within the ensemble, it should be amplified using a spread of microphones across the length of the instrument, and mixed for balance.
+If the instrument isn't loud enough within the ensemble, it should be amplified using a spread of microphones across the length of the instrument and mixed for balance.

 Play the instrument respectfully and with the correct mallets that relate to the specific instrument.